Community Action’S HISTORY STARTED WITH

 When the economy recovered, the manufacturing sector had been devastated, with major employers like Bethlehem Steel, Mack Trucks, Champion Spark Plug and Black & Decker heaving jobs while the garment and textile industries almost disappearing.

 Meanwhile, the spoils of the recovering economy were being dispersed unevenly.
 The loss of manufacturing cost cities a disproportionate share of the tax base.
 Cuts in urban aid, including the Community Development Block Grant and housing subsidies and the elimination of the Urban Development Action Grant and revenue-sharing encouraged “white flight” and left cities with minimal tools to adjust.

 The housing market was particularly distorted as rising prices left those whose skills in the new economy, dominated by services and information technology, especially challenged.

-CACLV has, since it was started, innovated, instigated, and challenged itself and its community to make the community a better place for those left out.
-By the late 1980’s, CACLV had begun inserting itself into the effort to affect the broader economy, pushing affordable housing, homeownership, access to credit and other financial services like insurance, and promoting entrepreneurship.
+Community Action has, since it was started, innovated, instigated, and challenged itself and its community to make the community a better place for those left out.
+By the late 1980’s, Community Action had begun inserting itself into the effort to affect the broader economy, pushing affordable housing, homeownership, access to credit and other financial services like insurance, and promoting entrepreneurship.

 The agency made a major push to improve homeownership opportunities that would help lower-income families build assets while strengthening neighborhoods in the late 1980’s and early 1990’s, created neighborhood-based economic development corporations in the 1990’s to help prospective entrepreneurs become business owners, established a federally-certified community development financial institution in the late 1990’s, a housing development corporation and neighborhood revitalization projects known as Neighborhood Partnership Programs in the 2000’s.